 Troubleshooting DRS URI access in Terra

-1. Make sure your Terra and external (such as NIH, BioData Catalyst, etc.) accounts are linked
+1. Make sure your Terra and external (such as NIH, BioData Catalyst, etc.) accounts are linked.

 To access data provided by external services, you must have an up-to-date link to that service in your Terra user Profile - External Identities tab.

-2. Verify with the DRS data provider that their DRS service is available and functioning properly.
+Check that their DRS service is available and functioning properly.